 Korea also maintains a tariff quota system designed to stabilize domestic commodity markets.
 Customs duties can be adjusted every six months, within the limit of the basic rate, plus or minus 40 percent.

 Korea has a flat 10 percent Value Added Tax (VAT) on all imports and domestically-manufactured goods.
 A special excise tax of 10-20 percent is also levied on the importation of certain luxury items and durable consumer goods.
-Tariffs and taxes must be paid in Korean Won within 15 days after goods having cleared Customs.
+Tariffs and taxes must be paid in Korean Won within 15 days after goods have cleared Customs.

 Duties are assessed on a Cost-Insurance-Freight (CIF) basis.
 The main mode of customs evaluation is the transaction value method.
-Other methods under the WTO appraisement hierarchy may be used if there are doubts about Korean Customs valuation method on the stated value.
+Other methods under the WTO appraisement hierarchy may be used if there are doubts about Korean Customs valuation methods on the stated value.

 A Value Added Tax rate of 10 percent is applied on imports based on customs value plus duties.